-Cultural Practice, LLC is committed to identifying innovative strategies that contribute to building equitable and sustainable economies.
+Cultural Practice, LLC (CP) is committed to identifying innovative strategies that contribute to building equitable and sustainable economies.
 The social and gender perspectives we apply to our analysis of markets and firms illuminates the power and governance structures that limit broad-based growth.
 Our approach considers the situation of men and women in firms, and local and regional markets and explores the institutions involved in shaping the enabling environment.

 We aim to provide donors and policymakers with recommendations that support equal opportunity for all to acquire the skills and knowledge to improve the terms and conditions of their work.
 CP expertise contributes to a better understanding of how trade at different scales provides differing opportunities for men and women and the challenges regional bodies face in strengthening these market systems to the benefit of both men and women.
 We also use social and gender analysis to determine appropriate livelihood strategies for different populations including adolescent girls and boys.